 IDERA SQL Secure requires that you register any SQL Server instances that you want to monitor before auditing begins.
 The Register a SQL Server option allows you to add instances to SQL Secure one at a time.
-For environments having many SQL Server instances, a quick time saver is to import a . csv file.
-The Import SQL Servers option lets you quickly upload a file containing the ServerName, AuthType (0 = Windows Authentication, 1 = SQL Server Authentication), User, Password, UseSameCredentials (0 = false, 1 = true), WindowsUser, and WindowsUserPassword data for the instances in your environment that you want to audit.
+For environments having many SQL Server instances, a quick time saver is to import a .csv file.
+The Import SQL Servers option lets you quickly upload a file containing some data for the instances in your environment that you want to audit.
 Once imported, new SQL Server instances are registered directly in the repository with default settings.
 If the SQL Server instance already exists in the repository, then SQL Secure updates the login credentials for the server.
+IDERA SQL Secure supports SQL Server and Cloud Hosted SQL Server databases running in Azure or Amazon.

-After importing your SQL Server instances, be sure to go the the Server Group Tags view to add the new servers to tag for better management.
+After importing your SQL Server instances, be sure to go to the Server Group Tags view to add the new servers to the tag for better management.
 For more information about tags, see Manage server group tags.